Softsun2/DMFsim-benchmarking/readme.md

 ## Environment and Installation

 There are two methods of initializing the environment, manually installing the dependencies or running a docker container.
+The manual setup was tested on Ubuntu 20.04 however it should work on other Linux distributions.
+The docker container should work on Windows, MacOS, or Linux.

 ### Manual Setup

 The manual setup was tested on Ubuntu 20.04 however it should work on other Linux distributions.

-Setup the environment by installing the following:
+#### Environment

--   python3: `apt-get install python3`.
-Ensure tkinter is installed.
+1.    python3: `apt-get install python3`.
+        1. Ensure tkinter is installed.
 If `python3 -m tkinter` outputs "No module named tkinter" tkinter is not installed, run `apt-get install python3-tk` to install tkinter.
--   pip: `apt-get install python3-pip`.
+3.    pip: `apt-get install python3-pip`.

 Install the program with the following steps: